aneenamathew123/Cloud-native-microservices-DevOps/docs/debugging/microservice-observability-debugging.md

 ![Docker Compose Analysis](../../images/Docker-analysis-frontend-failure.png)

-This confirms that the container was termintaed by the system due to memory exhaustion.
+This confirms that the container was terminated by the system due to memory exhaustion.

 ## The output of Jaeger Trace analysis: